KeatonHsu/keatonhsu.github.io/_publications/2009-10-01-paper-title-number-1.md

 collection: publications
 category: manuscripts
 permalink: https://doi.org/10.1016/j.ajp.2024.104088
 excerpt: 'This study aimed to identify the risk factors and essential warning signs of SA, establish a predictive model for SA using multiple dimensions and large samples, and provide a multidimensional perspective for clinical diagnosis and intervention.
-This study may provide guidance and more nuanced insights for clinical diagnosis as well as a foundation for clinical treatment.'
+Both the prediction model performance of the SA group and the NSSI-SA subgroup were strong, with high accuracy, and AUC values of 0.93 and 0.88, indicating good discrimination.
+Decision curve analysis (DCA) demonstrated that the clinical intervention value of the prediction results was high and that the clinical intervention benefits of the NSSI-SA subgroup were greater than those of the SA group.'
 date: 2024-05-20
 venue: 'Asain Journal of Psychiatry'
 citation: 'Xu H, Liu D, Xu X, Chen Y, Qu W, Tan Y, Wang Z, Zhao Y, Tan S. Suicide attempts and non-suicidal self-injury in Chinese adolescents: Predictive models using a neural network model.
 Asian J Psychiatr.
 2024 Jul;97:104088. doi: 10.1016/j.ajp.2024.104088.
 Epub 2024 May 20.
 PMID: 38810490.'